Stup0r38/awesome-dotfiles/README.md

 <a name="applications"></a>
 ## My Preferred Applications ##
-+ **Display Manager - SDDM (with sddm-sugar-dark theme)**: Beautiful display manager.
++ **Display Manager - SDDM (with sddm-sugar-candy theme)**: Beautiful display manager.
 Matches the window manager theme very well and looks amazing
 + **Text Editor - nvim**: I'm an alpha chad
 + **File Manager - Nautilus**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
 Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
 + **Web Browser - Firefox**: Super configurable and isn't made by Google